maijahaka/humans-vs-zombies-backend/README.md

 ## About API

 Endpoints are secured by using Spring Security.
 Below is a list of supported methods.
-A more detailed documentation with response examples can be found in the postman collection, located in the root folder.
+A more detailed documentation with response examples can be found in the postman collection [here](https://www.postman.com/collections/724ac63064ca47a5a6c8).

 If an endpoint that requires an token with 'admin' role is called without one either HTTP 403 is returned (if a token with 'user' role is sent) or HTTP 401 (if no token is supplied).